Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Robust Tracking Analysis via Standard IQCs

 \subsection{Relative Integral Square Error (RISE)}

-The following theorem derives the conditions for the worst case Relative Integral of the Square of the Error (RISE) metric.
-In control theory, RISE is used to assess the performance of a system \citep{oxford}.
-RISE provides valuable information about the behavior of the uncertain closed-loop system with an NN controller compared to the closed-loop reference model. \begin{theo}[Worst-case of RISE] Let $\Delta$ and $\epsilon$ satisfy $IQC(\Xi, M)$ and assume that the extended system $\Sigma_{ex}$ of (\ref{extendedsystem}) is well-posed.
-If there exists a scalar $\lambda>0$ and a continuously differentiable matrix $P = P^T$ with appropriate dimensions such that $P\geq 0$ and for all $(s, \dot{s}) \in\Omega \times \dot{\mathcal{S}} $ (Omitting $s$ and $ \dot{s}$ for a shorter notation):
+The following theorem delineates the conditions necessary to evaluate the worst-case performance of the Relative Integral of the Square of the Error (RISE) metric.
+In control theory, the RISE metric is instrumental in assessing the efficacy of a system's response \cite{oxford}.
+Specifically, RISE offers critical insights into the comparative behaviour of an uncertain closed-loop system, equipped with a neural network (NN) controller, against a predefined closed-loop reference model.
+This comparison is pivotal for understanding the resilience and robustness of the NN-controlled system in the face of uncertainties. \begin{theo}[Worst-case RISE Performance] Let \(\Delta_{\delta}\) and \(\Delta_\epsilon\) satisfy the Integral Quadratic Constraint (IQC) given by \(IQC(\Xi, M)\), and assume that the extended system \(\Sigma_{ex}\) as defined in (\ref{extendedsystem}) is well-posed.
+Suppose there exists a scalar \(\lambda > 0\) and a continuously differentiable matrix \(P = P^T\) with appropriate dimensions such that \(P \geq 0\), and for all \((s, \dot{s}) \in \Omega \times \dot{\mathcal{S}}\) (omitting \(s\) and \(\dot{s}\) for brevity):